 what is a PICC line?

 A PICC line is a tube that a doctor or a nurse inserts into a vein around the elbow.
 It is long, thin, and hollow and is used when one requires chemotherapy, intravenous medication or fluids for a long period.
 It is also used when one requires frequent blood sampling.

 For PICC lines, the doctor threads a line along your arm’s vein until the line on your chest forms a large vein.
 An anesthetic is given to numb the area.
 After this, you will have an x-ray.
 The x-ray is done to check whether it is in the right position.

 There are various ways of maintaining a PICC line.
 A dressing that is changed every week helps to hold the PICC line in place.
 Also, to reduce the risk of infection, the cap at the end of the line is replaced weekly.
 The line is regularly flushed to prevent it from blocking.
 Moreover, PICCs can not get wet, or it may cause infections.
 Patients have to be very careful when they shower.
 When you shower, you must use a shower sleeve that is waterproof, to prevent any water from coming in.

-A Central line is used when gaining emergency IV access in case the IV access into an arm vein is impossible.
+A central line — sometimes called a skin-tunneled central venous catheter or Groshong or Hickman — is a tube that a doctor or a nurse inserts into a vein located on your chest.
+It is used when gaining emergency IV access in case the IV access into an arm vein is impossible.
 Moreover, it is used after severe blood loss, to monitor central venous pressure during major surgery, when giving blood products, chemotherapy fluids, and other medicines.